simonmcallister0210/cognito-srp-helper/README.md

 // . . . return login tokens from respondToAuthChallengeResponse
 ```

-## Zero values in SRP

-Should you worry about 0 being used during the SRP calculations?

-Short answer: no!

-Long answer: according to the [safeguards of SRP](https://en.wikipedia.org/wiki/Secure_Remote_Password_protocol#Protocol), if a 0 value is given for A, B, or u then the protocol must abort to avoid compromising the security of the exchange.
-The possible scenarios in which a 0 value is used are:

-1. A value of 0 is randomly generated via SHA256 which is _extremely_ unlikely to occur, ~1/10^77
-2. A SRP_B value of 0 is received from the Cogntio initiateAuth call, which won't happen unless someone is purposefully trying to compromise security by intercepting the response from Cognito

-If any of these scenarios occur this package will throw a `AbortOnZeroSrpError`, so you don't need to worry about the security of the exchange being compromised

 ## API

 The types _InitiateAuthRequest_, _InitiateAuthResponse_, _RespondToAuthChallengeRequest_ refer to both the SDK v2 and v3 versions of these types, and their admin variants.
 For example _InitiateAuthRequest_ can be _AdminInitiateAuthRequest_, _InitiateAuthCommandInput_, etc.